The Get5 Campaign

 Because getting 5 donors makes you a fundraising hero.
-You're putting yourself out there in a big way and making your walk really count.
+You're putting yourself out there in a big way and making your RIDE really count.
 You can't predict what your donors will give, but chances are your results will be fantastic!
-And if every walker like you gets 5 donors, the charity you're walking for will do great and get 5 times the attention!
+And if every participant like you gets 5 donors, the charity you're supporting will do great and get 5 times the attention!

 Yeah, but why 5 specifically?

 Well first, it just sounds cool.
 (We made a logo and everything!)
 But also, the average donation in the RIDE is fifty bucks or so - some lower, some higher - and so we think it's a great way to think about hitting your goal.

 Where do I even start?

 Update your personal fundraising page with two important things:

 - One short-but-personal message about why you're riding/walking + fundraising

 When the donors you ask come to your personal fundraising page, they'll a) love seeing your face, and b) enjoy reading your 'why'.